APLMOOC/APLMOOC/docs/course/ch3/bonus.md

 ```

 The next step is to figure out, given a note, what the next possible notes are.
-This is very easily done using the matrix multiplication +.× operator.
-This operator is actually the inner product operator . applied to the functions + and ×, see [Inner and Outer product section].
-Represent a note with scale degree N as a vector with a 1 in the Nth slot, and 0 otherwise, then matrix multiplication with M represents picking out the Nth row, which as we mentioned above corresponds to selecting the edges in the graph where N is the starting note.
+This is very easily done using the matrix multiplication ``+.×`` operator.

+What we want to obtain is the Nth row of the matrix, this tells us where we can walk to, and what the preferred next notes are, for the note N.

+If we represent each note as a vector, with a 1 in the Nth slot, then matrix multiplication does exactly that.

 !!! info inline end ""
-	Recall that ⍳7 is 1 2 3 4 5 6 7, this is equivalent to 2=1 2 3 4 5 6 7
+	Recall that ⍳7 is 1 2 3 4 5 6 7
 	<br><br><br>
 	The subsequence notes are I (Preferred), II, III (Preferred), and IV